 We might get vague hints that the mind has something like parts.
 Many of us are exposed to the idea, in one way or another, that the “head” and “heart” can be in conflict.
 Or we notice that sometimes we think or feel one thing but say or do another.
 But mostly, we go through life using our mental head, shoulders, knees, and toes… without ever realizing we have them.

 Granted, the mind is more complicated and abstract, so educational songwriters have their work cut out for the psychological version of “The Hokey Pokey” (as long as they don’t use ChatGPT).
-Even so, there’s a real need for clearer ways to understand our inner worlds and to see our mind and self as made up of many parts working together.
+Even so, there’s a real need for clearer ways to understand our inner worlds and to see our mind and “self” as made up of many parts working together.

 There’s a therapy called Internal Family Systems (IFS), which is relevant to this topic.
 Basically, IFS proposes that our mind is not a single, unified voice, but rather, an internal community or family made up of distinct parts, each with its own role, perspective, and emotions.
+It’s important to note that we shouldn’t take “parts” terminology too literal.
+This isn’t the same as identifying specific brain regions.
+What therapies like IFS do, though, is help us both name and develop a healthier relationship with inner tendencies that otherwise leave us feeling confused and fragmented.

-So, here’s my attempt to name some of the core parts of the mind hopefully using more straightforward language.
+Thus, here’s my attempt to name some of the core parts of the mind hopefully using more straightforward language.

-This is by no means an exhaustive list.
-It’s just a starting point.
-The goal is to see the mind as a system of interconnected parts.
+The main goal here is to see our mind as a system of interconnected parts.
 This helps us work with, not against, our inner contradictions.
-It reduces judgment and opens space to explore the deeper functions of our thoughts, feelings, and behaviors.
+It also reduces judgment and opens space to explore the deeper meanings of our thoughts, feelings, and behaviors.

-And instead of just beating ourselves up for the last dumb thing we did, we can begin asking: What part of me is this serving?
+So, instead of just beating ourselves up for the last dumb thing we did, we can begin asking: What part of me is this serving?